Center-Sensitive Kernel Optimization for Efficient On-Device Incremental Learning: Experiments

-\textbf{Exploration on Different Kernel Shapes.} To further validate our findings, we extend our exploration to other shapes of convolution kernels, such as the $5 \times 5$ convolution kernel utilized in AlexNet \cite{KrizhevskySH12}.
-Figure \ref{Alex} shows the spatial sensitivity results of $3 \times 3$ convolution and $5 \times 5$ convolution in AlexNet.
+To further validate our findings, we extend our exploration to other shapes of convolution kernels, such as the $5 \times 5$ convolution kernel utilized in AlexNet \cite{KrizhevskySH12}.
+Fig. \ref{Alex} shows the spatial sensitivity results of $3 \times 3$ convolution and $5 \times 5$ convolution in AlexNet.
 We can find that in different networks and different sizes of convolution kernels, the central position always shows more importance, which further supports our findings.

 At the same time, we also have a new observation, that is, the cross position of the convolution kernel tends to show more significant importance than the corner position.
 This observation prompts us to question whether selecting elements from the cross positions for learning new knowledge could potentially enhance performance.
-To answer this question, we conduct an experiment with four distinct element selection strategies: $3 \times 3$ convolution, $3 \times 1$ convolution, $1 \times 3$ convolution, and $1 \times 1$ convolution.
-As shown in Table \ref{Conv_Table}, the $3 \times 1$ and $1 \times 3$ convolutions do not yield superior performance.
-On the contrary, the $1 \times 1$ convolution demonstrated improved performance, while the performance of the $3 \times 3$ convolution is slightly inferior.
-This can potentially be attributed to the fact that excessive parameter updates may induce the model to forget previously learned knowledge.
-This observation further supports our findings regarding the beneficial effect of our approach on the stability-plasticity balance in incremental learning.
+To answer this question, we conduct an experiment with four distinct element selection strategies: $3 \times 3$ convolution, $1 \times 3$ convolution, $3 \times 1$ convolution, and $1 \times 1$ convolution.
+As shown in Fig. \ref{Kernel_Shape}, compared to the $1 \times 1$ convolution, the performance gain of $3 \times 3$ convolution, $1 \times 3$ convolution and $3 \times 1$ convolution is limited, with a 21\% additional memory overhead yields only a 0.17\% improvement in performance.
+This underscores the advantage of the proposed central kernel element optimization mechanism in achieving a balanced trade-off between performance and training efficiency.